Marcel Sabitzer: International career

 Sabitzer played youth international football for Austria at under-16, under-17, under-18, under-19 and under-21 levels.
 He made his senior international debut for Austria at the age of 18 on 5 June 2012, in a goalless friendly against Romania.

-He represented the national team at UEFA Euro 2016, UEFA Euro 2020, and UEFA Euro 2024.
+He also represented the national team at UEFA Euro 2016 and UEFA Euro 2020.

-On 25 June 2024, Sabitzer was awarded player of the match, scoring the decisive goal in a 3–2 victory over the Netherlands in the final group stage match of Euro 2024, ensuring his country finished at the top of their group.
+In June 2024, he was included in the squad for UEFA Euro 2024.
+On 25 June, Sabitzer was awarded player of the match, scoring the decisive goal in a 3–2 victory over the Netherlands in the final group stage match of Euro 2024, ensuring his country finished at the top of their group.

+On 18 May 2026, Sabitzer was selected in Ralf Rangnick's 26-man squad for the 2026 FIFA World Cup, marking Austria's first appearance in the tournament since 1998.
+He made his 100th international appearance for Austria in a 2–0 defeat to Argentina in their second match of the World Cup.

 Personal life

 He is a son of former Austria international Herfried Sabitzer, and the cousin of footballer Thomas Sabitzer.